-Have you thought about selling candles from home?
+Does the thought of selling candles from home as a side hustle cross your mind?
 Maybe you have, maybe you haven’t but here’s why you should.

 Did you know that, according to the National Candle Association, $3.2 billion dollars are spent on candles annually?